- C Programming Basics

 The File Pointer

 The file pointer is simply the common thread that unites the C I/O system.
-A file pointer is a pointer to a structure of type FILE. it points to the information that defines various things about the file, including its name, status, and the current position of the file.
+A file pointer is a pointer to a structure of type FILE.
+It points to the information that defines various things about the file, including its name, status, and current position type FILE.
+It points to the information that defines various things about the file, including its name, status, and current position.
 Here is the statement to use the file pointers in your C program:

 FILE *fp;